 Pelvic inflammatory disease

-Pelvic inflammatory disease (PID) is a complication of untreated STIs like gonorrhea or chlamydia.
+Pelvic inflammatory disease is a complication of untreated STIs like gonorrhea or chlamydia.
 It can cause green discharge along with more severe symptoms such as pelvic pain, fever, and heavy or irregular periods.
 PID requires immediate medical attention, as it can lead to long-term health issues like infertility if left untreated.

 Antibiotics are the standard treatment for PID, but early intervention is key to preventing further complications.